 You might even see priests and maidens in traditional clothing doing their daily work.
 You can donate money, show your respect and even write a note of thanks and wishes that you drop inside a wooden box.

 HOW TO GET THERE: Metro (green line Chiyoda) until Meiji-Jingumae Harajuku Station

-Another famous attraction in Tokyo to visit is the Hie Shrine.
+Another famous attraction in Tokyo to visit is Hie Shrine.
 Actually, if you are tired of visiting only shrines, come here anyways as the way up is the best part.
-You will pass through orange coloured poles until you reach the top.
-Really loved it.
+You will pass through orange colored poles until you reach the top.
+I really loved it.